 OK, maybe not quite an impromptu speaking masterclass, but you acquitted yourself brilliantly.

 Asking the audience if they have anything they want to ask before you sum up and conclude has several benefits.
 It fills time if that’s relevant.
 But more importantly, if there’s anything the listeners didn’t understand or want more information about, here’s their chance.
-And it helps you to connect with them if you haven’t done so yet.

 As a bonus, if you realise you’d forgotten a point you wanted to make in your speech, this may present an opportunity to mention it.